Source code control

 git merge [feature branch name]

-After running this merge, if you are in GitBash or in VSCode you will see screenful of source files including changes, additions, and deletions downloaded from git into your current project folder for the current branch:
+After running this merge, if you are in GitBash or in VSCode terminal or the Visual Studio source control output window you will see screenful of source files including changes, additions, and deletions downloaded from git into your current project folder for the current branch:

-Switch back to VS 2017.
-You will see the solution folder files change with combined changes merges from the feature branch!
+We then switch back to Visual Studio.
+You will see the solution folder files change with combined changes with merges from the feature branch.

 Back inside git bash, run the command: